mnm-team/p4-sdn/simple_demo/README.md

 ## Explanation

-In the P4 program, we specify a table, naming `table_forwarding`.
+In the P4 program, we specify a table, named `table_forwarding`.

 ```
     table table_forwarding {